Why Skimping on Sleep is a Major Career Mistake

 You Can’t Read People

 The prefrontal cortex is also responsible for moderating social behavior.
 When this part of your brain isn’t firing on all cylinders, you’re less able to make jokes or appreciate humor.
-You also have a harder time reading other’s emotions.
-Since humor is an essential element of career success, this is a big down side – not to mention the fact that you may inadvertently ruffle a few feathers by misinterpreting what Heather really means when she says, “Sure, I don’t have a problem with you taking over that project.
+You also have a harder time reading other’s emotions: which quickly becomes a problem in any work environment requiring any sort of collaboration or human interaction.

 This also means that you’ll probably have a bad attitude overall – which certainly isn’t going to help you climb the ladder.
 Rather than tackling new projects with energy and enthusiasm, when you haven’t slept well, you’re far more likely to see a task as a burden and grumble your way through.

 You Take More Sick Days

 One of the physical side effects of sleep deprivation is that it does a number on your immune system.
 This, of course, means that you’re more susceptible to catching a cold or worse, keeping you out of the office.
 And while we all get sick from time to time, racking up sick days is certainly not the way to career success.